opendp/smartnoise-core/contributing.md

 ### 1. Add component to protobuf in validator-rust/prototypes:

-Add a json file to the components subdirectory.
+Add a JSON file to the [components subdirectory](validator-rust/prototypes/components).
 An entry in components.proto will be made automatically.

 ### 2. Add component to src/components:

 This will look different depending on the type of component you are contributing.
-The following describes the traits that must be implemented for common possible types of components.
+The following list describes traits that must be implemented for common types of possible components.

 ### For new statistics:
-  - A `Component` implementation containing `propagate_property` function describing how to propagate input data through that node in the graph.
+  - A `Component` implementation including the `propagate_property` function to describe how to propagate input data through that node in the graph.
-  - A `Sensitivity` implementation with `compute_sensitivity` function that describes how to compute the statistic for all combinations of implemented privacy definitions and sensitivity spaces
+  - A `Sensitivity` implementation including a `compute_sensitivity` function that describes how to compute the statistic for all combinations of implemented privacy definitions and sensitivity spaces
-        - any derivations used for sensitivities should be derived in the `whitepapers/sensitivities`, or there should be a citation to published sensitivity analysis (or both).
+    - Any derivations used for sensitivities should be derived in the [`whitepapers/sensitivities`](whitepapers/sensitivities), or there should be a citation to published sensitivity analysis (or both).
-        - include comment in `Sensitivity` implementation that links to the location of the proof
+    - Include a comment in the `Sensitivity` implementation that links to the location of the proof

 ### For new DP statistics:
-  - An `Expandable` implementation with `expand_component` function which describes how to expand the computation graph to insert each component of the differentially private calculation.
-(Note that not all the nodes of the expanded graph will be releasable)
+  - An `Expandable` implementation with an `expand_component` function that describes how to expand the computation graph to insert each component of the differentially private calculation.
-  - A `Report` implementation with `summarize` function that stores the results of the differentially private computation as a
+     - Note: Not all the nodes of the expanded graph will be releasable.
-        JSON.
+  - A `Report` implementation including a `summarize` function that stores the results of the differentially private computation in JSON.

-#For new mechanisms:
+### For new mechanisms:
  - A `Component` implementation containing a `propagate_property` function describing how to propagate input data through that node in the graph.
- - An `Expandable` implementation with `expand_component` function which describes how to expand the computation graph
+ - An `Expandable` implementation with an `expand_component` function which describes how to expand the computation graph.
  - If possible, an `Accuracy` implementation with `accuracy_to_privacy_usage` and `privacy_usage_to_accuracy` functions that describe how to transition between accuracy and privacy guarantees.
-Any associated derivations should be recorded in `whitepapers/accuracy`.
+Any associated derivations should be recorded in [`whitepapers/accuracy`](whitepapers/accuracy).
- - Contributors should add a whitepaper on the mechanism itself in `whitepapers/mechanisms` or clearly cite the academic paper the mechanism originated from.
+ - Contributors should add a whitepaper on the mechanism itself in [`whitepapers/mechanisms`](whitepapers/mechanisms) or clearly cite the academic paper the mechanism originated from.

 Contributing to the Rust Runtime